 Working Papers

 The Representation Trap: How and Why Muslims Struggle to Maintain Power in India.
-[Abstract] [Working Paper] (Revise and Resubmit)
+[Abstract] (Revised and Resubmitted)

-Minority groups often display political divisions even while experiencing marginalization.
-This article proposes a theory to help account for this division amid marginalization.
-I argue that gaining political representation can divide the minority group and unify the dominant group.
-I study this process, termed the representation trap, through a mixed-methods examination of Muslims in India, the world’s largest democracy.
-Analysis of election results and original survey data show that the election of a Muslim representative divides Muslim votes across an increased number of coethnic candidates and consolidates Hindu votes for the majoritarian party in the subsequent election.
-Through qualitative evidence and a pre-registered vignette experiment, I show that Hindus consolidate for majoritarianism because of minority scapegoating and Muslims divide on activated sub-identities due to perceptions of unmet expectations.
-This work challenges existing findings on the benefits of representation and highlights the importance of politics within identity groups.
+The representation of minority and marginalized groups in politics is critical for inclusive democracy.
+This article contends that minority political power can have unintended negative consequences by shifting the role of identity in political behavior.
+I argue that when minorities gain power, it can divide the minority group and consolidate the dominant group.
+I study the combination of these processes, termed the representation trap, through a mixed-methods examination of Muslims in India, the world’s largest democracy.
+Analyses of election results and original survey data show that the election of a Muslim representative divides Muslim votes across an increased number of coethnic candidates and consolidates Hindu votes for the majoritarian party in the subsequent election.
+Qualitative evidence and a pre-registered vignette experiment demonstrate that Hindus consolidate due to the mobilization of their dominant group identity and Muslims divide due to the activation of within-group sub-identities.
+This work highlights how power can differentially structure the way identity affects voting behavior for minority and dominant groups.

 Works in Progress

-Power Undone: How Minority Representation Shapes Identity Politics in India. (book project, tentative title)
+The Perils of Power: How Minority Representation Shapes Identity and Politics in India. (book project, tentative title)

 Top-Down Representation: How Coethnicity Across Levels Promotes Minority Inclusion in India. (with Rahul Verma)

-Marriage, Conversion, and Ethnic Conflict in Colonial Burma.
+Marriage, Conversion, and Majority-Minority Conflict in Colonial Burma.

 Other Writings